-The width of a crossing and its position to the frontage of the property may be influenced by a number of factors such as widths of carriageway, footway or verge, and the width and depth of the area available for parking.
-In general, the width of a crossing is limited to that necessary to allow its proper use.
+The width of a crossing and its position relative to the frontage of the property may be influenced by a number of factors such as widths of road, pavement or verge, and the width and depth of the area available for parking.
+In general, the width of a crossing is limited to that necessary to facilitate its proper use.

-Where the occupiers of two neighbouring properties share a driveway and wish to build a double width crossing to serve the two sites, one occupier should act for both parties although the application must be signed by both parties.
+Where the occupiers of two adjoining properties share a driveway and wish to build a double width crossing to serve the two sites, one occupier should act on behalf of both parties although the application must be signed by both parties.

-Where a shared access is not suitable to provide adequate facilities for pedestrians, individual crossings shall normally be separated by at least one kerbstone (0.9m of full kerb face) or an absolute minimum of 0.6m of full face kerb.
+Where a shared access is not feasible, to provide adequate facilities for pedestrians individual crossings shall normally be separated by at least one kerbstone (0.9m of full kerb face) or an absolute minimum of 0.6m of full face kerb.

 Normally, to limit any impact on pedestrians using the footway and to minimise the loss of kerb side parking, only one crossing will be permitted per property.
 However, a second crossing may be permitted where:

 It is desirable to minimise the number of new accesses (and associated stopping and turning manoeuvres) onto main roads in order to maintain their importance as traffic routes in Coventry’s road hierarchy.
 Subject to the technical design standards being met, there will be a presumption that an access onto an 'A' classified road will only be considered for approval if there are no other means of vehicular access to the property concerned.
 Planning permission is always required for access onto classified roads.